thomasnares/ps-docs/development/components/context.md

 The currentLocale is set in the [abstract _Controller_ class in it's init method](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/classes/controller/Controller.php#L208).

-The Cart and the Currency are set in the Context when [initializing the FrontController instance in FO](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/classes/controller/FrontController.php#L428-L434)
+The Cart and the Currency are set in the Context when [initializing the FrontController instance in FO](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/classes/controller/FrontController.php#L428-L434).

-Because of the way PrestaShop is built, the Cart context is sometimes set in the BackOffice section on the application, for instance :
+Because of the way PrestaShop is built, the Cart context is sometimes set in the BackOffice section on the application, for instance:

 - handle prices calculations in [AdminCartsController.php](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/controllers/admin/AdminCartsController.php#L912-L920).
 - handle various cart updates in the same [AdminCartsController.php](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/controllers/admin/AdminCartsController.php) file.